Small Bowel Tumours

 Clinical Features

 Most small bowel tumours are initially asymptomatic.
-However, as they increase in size, they most commonly become symptomatic by causing a small bowel obstruction (or a gastric outlet obstruction if proximal) due to luminal narrowing (or rarely through intussusception).
-Less commonly, they can present with PR bleeding (either as fresh PR bleeding or melena)
+However, as they increase in size, they most commonly become symptomatic by causing small bowel obstruction (or a gastric outlet obstruction if proximal) due to luminal narrowing (or rarely through intussusception).
+Less commonly, they can present with PR bleeding (either as fresh PR bleeding or melena, depending on their location)

-On examination, an abdominal mass may be palpable (25% of cases).
-In those presenting with metastatic disease, this can also present with cachexia, jaundice, hepatomegaly, or ascites.
+On examination, an abdominal mass may be palpable in around 25% of cases.
+In those presenting with metastatic disease, this can also present with cachexiajaundicehepatomegaly, or ascites.
 Neuroendocrine tumours can also present with carcinoid syndrome.

 Figure 3 – An excised specimen of a small bowel tumour, causing narrowing of the ileum